borbware/unity-basics-course/tooltips/unity-and-vsc.md

   * C# extension
 * Open the project folder in VS Code
   * VSC: *File >  Open Folder...*

-## Other extensions

-* *Marp for VS Code*
-  * if you want to read these slides inside VS code
-  * after installation, open this .md file from the course repository
-  * click on the *Open preview to the side* button
-    * a vertically split square with a magnifying glass on the top right corner
-* *GitLens*
-  * if you're serious about git

 ## VS code shortcuts